 New Thinking: Nature and Nurture … And Bootstrapping

 A common controversy regarding human development centres around two opposing ideas about what makes people who they are – are we the people that we are due to our inbuilt nature, or is it because of the nurturing we have received?
-Or some mixture of nature and nurture?
-Research suggests that it’s more than just that.
+Or is there something between nature and nurture?
+Research suggests that it might be just that.

 Our first position – nature

 This question has been in people’s minds for a long time.
 Historically, it was commonly thought that people were largely the product of their unvarying, inbuilt nature, with our personalities given to us by our genes.

 Family members were seen like pots coming off the potter’s wheel; a little bit different perhaps, but all made of the same clay and essentially the same.
 If you were a significantly different in personality or looks, there were suspicions about your paternity.
 This view sees people as being quite fixed in their personalities, unchanging through time.

 However, with the advent of humanistic thinking, we began to see people as unique, and formed theories about how personalities were strongly influenced by the upbringing given to us by our parents.
 Some went so far as to say it was the only influence.
 If there were similarities within family members, it was put down to child-rearing in a family being much the same through the generations – you ultimately parent your children in the same way that you were parented, or so the theory went.